Board revokes Ouachita County coroner’s embalmers, funeral directors and funeral home licenses

 Counsel for the board, Amanda Gibson, noted that Smith could file an administrative appeal in Ouachita County Circuit Court, where a judge could reverse the decision, uphold it or send the case back to the board.

-Sylvester Smith Jr. said, "I guess because no one showed up, the board felt like they did what they needed to do."
+"I guess because no one showed up, the board felt like they did what they needed to do," Sylvester Smith Jr. said.

 "Really, dealing with the age of the facility, they want us to modernize or whatever, it does not have anything to do with any kind of missing funds or anything," Sylvester Smith Jr. added.
 "This has something to do with some of the things in the facility needing to be upgraded.
 We are planning on moving to another facility in the near future."